dmassimi/monitoring/README.md

 Ensure the following ports are open within the Kubernetes cluster or host network:

 - 4317 (TCP): OTLP gRPC receiver on OTel Collector (Used by BWCE and Fluent Bit).
-- 4318 (TCP): OTLP HTTP receiver (Optional backup).
+- 4318 (TCP): OTLP HTTP receiver (Used by Flogo).
 - 3100 (TCP): Loki HTTP API (Used by OTel Collector to push logs).
 - 3200 (TCP): Tempo HTTP/gRPC (Used by OTel Collector to push traces).
 - 9090 (TCP): Prometheus HTTP API (Used by Grafana).
+- 8075 (TCP): Default Flogo App Port.

 **Configurations and files**

 - License file to start BW6 application (if version >=6.12).
-In this repository is mounted from local folder (volume in app-service of docker-compose)
+In this repository is mounted from local folder (volume in app-service of docker-compose):
 ```yaml
 volumes:
       - C:/Users/dmassimi/containers/resources/addons/license:/data/license:ro
 ```
-- Dashboard sample in ./dashboards fodler
+- Dashboard sample in `./dashboards` folder.

 ## 2. Architectural Overview

 The following diagram illustrates the data flow from the application layer through collection and storage, ending at the visualization layer.

 ```mermaid
 graph LR